RSNA/ACR-RSNA-CDEs/astro-docs/src/content/docs/reference/element.md

 Include references when the Element is based on established scientific literature, such as BI-RADS, TI-RADS, ASPECTS, SLICS, TLICS, NASCET, AoSpine, Fazekas Score and many others.

 ## Element Name
-Think of the Element Name as a data item label within the Set.

 Keep names as short as possible.
 Since elements all exist within the context of their specific parent Element Set, it is only necessary for the name to distinguish elements from the other elements in the same Set.
 The full semantics are in the Element Definition.

 Avoid reiterating semantics already present in the Set Name.
 Avoid jargon and acronyms.
 The Name is not a prompt, and should not be in the form of a question.

 Capitalize the first word of the name only ("Vascular territory", not "Vascular Territory").

 It is acceptable (and desirable) for elements in different Sets to have the same name when they capture equivalent information.
 E.g. the Location element in the Pulmonary Nodule Set and the Location element in the Epidural Hematoma Set both capture the anatomical location of the pathology.
 Two such elements would still have different Element IDs, and definitions specific to the Set they are in.

+Avoid unnecessary specificity in the Name.

+PREFERRED
+- Anatomic focus
+    - hip
+    - thigh
+    - knee
+    - lower leg
+    - ankle

+AVOID
+- Anatomic focus of leg
+    - hip
+    - thigh
+    - knee
+    - lower leg
+    - ankle

-## Element Name - Terms
+### Element Name - Terms
 If appropriate, consider the following terms for Element Names.

-Qualitative Representation Terms:
+Acceptable Qualitative Representation Terms:
 - Category
 - Characterization
 - Classification